• Skip to main content

 The Five Sections or “Pearls”

-As mentioned before, there are “five pearls” within the James M. Robb – Colorado River State Park, each with its own unique features.1) Island Acres – The easternmost part of the park located east of Palisade on exit 247 from I-70.
+As mentioned before, there are “five pearls” within the James M. Robb – Colorado River State Park, each with its own unique features.1) Island Acres – The easternmost part of the park is located east of Palisade on exit 247 from I-70.
 This narrow strip of the park is surrounded by steep canyons cut by the Colorado River, which runs through the park.
 It has 4 campgrounds open year-round.

 There are 3 small lakes and a separate Swimmin’ Hole with a beach.
 The Colorado River runs along one side of the Park and I-70 does the other.
 It’s fairly easy to zone out the highway noise.
 Striking sandstone mountains tower over the sides of the Park.